Audreyzee/blog.io/_posts/2018-4-8-Famous blue raincoat.md

          I am writing you now just to see if you are better
          New York is cold, but I like where I am living
-         There is music on Clinton Street all through the evening I hear that you're building
+         There is music on Clinton Street all through the evening I hear that you are building
          your little house deep in the desert
          You are living for nothing now
          I hope you are keeping some kind of record.